 My first experience with hypnosis was at a very young age.
-Following an early childhood encounter with an abusive dentist, I developed a paralyzing phobia of dentistry, and in particular, that big syringe.
+Following an early childhood encounter with an abusive dentist, I developed a paralyzing phobia of dentistry.
 Three years later, my resourceful mother realized I would never “outgrow” this terror.
 She sought out a progressive dentist who used hypnosis in his practice.
 Not only did the hypnosis remedy my phobia the very first visit, but I also enjoyed completely comfortable dental care for several years (including many fillings) with no pain and no anesthetic whatsoever.

 The enhancement hypnosis can bring to the mind-body connection is something I’ve experienced personally.
 I’m thrilled to have an opportunity to assist others to use hypnosis for pain relief, emotional freedom, and improved wellness in many areas of life.

 Kayla holds a B.A. in Theatre Arts from Western Washington University.
-She is currently working remotely from Chicago IL. where she is pursuing a career in theatre direction.
+She is currently working remotely from Chicago, where she is pursuing a career in theatre direction.